The Ultimate Guide: Best Things To Do In MAUI. Google Map Included

 This trail goes along some of the most beautiful ocean front resorts in Maui with spectacular beach and ocean views.
 It's a 3.5 mile out and back trail near Kihei for all skill levels.
 Free parking is accessible south of the Grand Wailea Resort.
 We have flagged the parking lot on the map down below and you will easily find the trail.
 Definitely wear sunblock because it is a full sun trail with no shade.

 Here is the link to the Google map we used with all the destinations mentioned in this blog.
-They have all been saved in the "Want To Go" section marked with a GREEN FLAG
+They have all been saved and marked with a BLUE FLAG

 For Our Next Visit